-The Two Jacks campgrounds feel a little more wild.
+The Two Jacks Main and Lakeside Campgrounds feel a little wilder.
 It’s harder to get to town by public transportation, but you’re right next to Two Jack Lake which is a great spot for sunset.
 Lake Minnewanka is also right around the corner with a lot of nice trails to explore.

 The Two Jacks Main and Lakeside campgrounds are more spread out, with sites spread throughout the trees.
 If you’re on top of your planning and lucky enough to score one of the campsites right on the shore of Two Jacks Lake, you’ll be a happy camper and should plan on staying a few nights.

-Two Jack Lakeside campground also has equipped campsites for $70 a night that includes the full shebang; a 6 person tent, 6 sleeping pads, a stove with propane, a lantern and even a broom with a dustpan.
+Two Jack Lakeside campgrounds also has equipped campsites that includes the full shebang; a 6 person tent, 6 sleeping pads, a stove with propane, a lantern, and even a broom with a dustpan.
 Don’t forget food, sleeping bags, and your clothes!